eklavyamankar21-cloud/NMIMS-GPA-Calculator-Sem1-C-Division/README.md

 Any online C compiler, or VS Code, or
 Code::Blocks, Dev-C++, or
 Any C compiler of your choice.
+OR
+You can also use GITHUB WORKSPACES TO RUN THE CODE.

 -Subjects Included in GPA Calculation:-